shawnmckinney/py-fortress/README-CLI-AUTH.md

     check
     success
     ```
-   _The user has account-mgr activated so unless timeout validation failed this will succeed._
+   _The user has account-mgr activated and will succeed._

 5. **check** - access_mgr.check_access - perm page456.remove: